Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

   * A python script editor
   * And some other specialized editors

-We will now explore the JupyterLAb interface together in class.
+We will now explore the JupyterLab interface together in class.